jh1993/CursedTrials/README.txt

 - Fiery Judgement, Starfire, and Holy Thunder are not allowed.

 Sucker Punch:
-- Realm 1 has no enemies.
+- The first 1 realms have no enemies.
 - Each turn, each enemy teleports to a random tile before acting.
 - All enemies have Death Touch.